maks/MGit/README.md

 Please use the Android Studio formatting settings set for this project in the repo.

-All strings visible to the user
+All strings visible to the user.

 #### Project Goals